Arthur and the Invisibles (2006) – Expert Review | Official Watch Links

 • Subtitles:

-English, German, Italian, Russian, French, Finnish, Spanish, Mandarin, Swedish, Portuguese, Dutch, Czech, Danish, Hebrew, Norwegian, Hungarian, Polish, Thai, Greek, Japanese, Ukrainian, Catalan, Bulgarian, Turkish, Serbian, Korean, Slovak, Lithuanian, Persian, Croatian, Romanian, Basque, Latvian, Georgian, Vietnamese, Slovenian, Icelandic
+English, German, Italian, Russian, French, Finnish, Spanish, Mandarin, Swedish, Portuguese, Dutch, Czech, Danish, Hebrew, Norwegian, Hungarian, Polish, Thai, Greek, Japanese, Ukrainian, Catalan, Bulgarian, Turkish, Serbian, Korean, Slovak, Lithuanian, Persian, Croatian, Romanian, Basque, Latvian, Georgian, Vietnamese, Slovenian, Icelandic, Arabic

 Review & Score: Arthur and the Invisibles